saifete11ruet/Next-WPGraphQL-ContactForm/README.md

 This is a Next.js project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
 It includes a dynamic contact form with validation and submission via GraphQL API.

+## Live Demo

+You can see the live demo by visiting [https://nextjs-wpgraphql-contact-form.vercel.app/](https://nextjs-wpgraphql-contact-form.vercel.app/).

 ## Getting Started

 ### Prerequisites